The Sharing Group Discussion on Prophetic Infallibility

 The application may be less than the ideal, but we see something along these lines with the Jewish traditions of seventy faces of the Torah, or eilu v’eilu.
 When one reads early tafasir and other literature, one gets the impression that this flexibility, completely sidestepping interpretative inerrancy, was built into Islam from its genesis, and we have lost it rather recently.
 I have got very sparse evidence to back that up, though.
 Surely Allah (s.w.t.)
 Knows best in this and all matters.

 Brother Nick Orzech: I would love to bring some degree of open discussion to the study of the Qur’an, just as the rabbis did with the Torah.
-I have met some rabbis here that have blown my mind and it has been very inspiring to say the least.
+I have met some rabbis here that have blown my mind, and it has been very inspiring to say the least.

-Brother Terence Helikaon Nunis: From Adam (a.s.) to Muhammad (s.a.w.), there were 124,000 prophets, but only one prophethood.
-As such, it stands to reason that the essential message is the same.
-There are passages and rules that were abrogated by later Revelation.
+124,000 prophets, but only one prophethood.
+As such, it stands to reason that the

 Revelation should be understood in the context it was Revealed in.
 And it stands to reason that later Revelation refers to earlier Revelation, and by default addresses misconceptions that may have crept into it.
 The Qur’an, in many places, presupposes knowledge of earlier Scripture.
 It Mentions events, people and places.
 For those who are aware, if affords greater depth of understanding.

-Sister Julie Petre: Out of curiosity is there any difference or similarities between the Qur’an and in the bible translations and traditions of the Aramaic Christian church?
+Sister Julie Petre: Out of curiosity, is there any difference or similarities between the Qur’an and in the bible translations and traditions of the Aramaic Christian church?

-Brother Nick Orzech: I do not think as much the Bible translation, but parallels have been drawn with Syriac liturgical hymns and stuff but most such claims are not taken seriously, and the research is flawed.
+Brother Nick Orzech: I do not think as much the Bible translation, but parallels have been drawn with Syriac liturgical hymns and stuff, but most such claims are not taken seriously, and the research is flawed.
 Naturally, there is some similarity as such documents are also products of the same oral tradition in a close environment, but it is not simply lifted from such texts as some have claimed.

-Brother Daniel Frayer: There is recent work that purports to demonstrate how vocabulary, and even the alphabet, of the Qur’an is reliant upon Syriac, perhaps even more so that earlier peninsular Arabic.
+Brother Daniel Frayer: There is recent work that purports to demonstrate how vocabulary, and even the alphabet, of the Qur’an is reliant upon Syriac, perhaps even more so than earlier peninsular Arabic.
 I am not an expert and so, cannot comment on the linguistic arguments, but gather that the idea has not been widely received within traditional or even just native Arabic-speaking circles.

 Brother Tim Saunders: The question for me, Brother Terence, is that although one must assume that the Qur’an is a sufficient scripture for its immediate historical context, is not its universal scope diminished by reading it in isolation from prior layers of scripture that form a composite prophetic tradition in which for example the Torah and Injil and Quran inter-illumine each other?
 This, even if the Qur’an is given primacy?